 Proudly supporting our communities

-At Statoil, making a positive difference in the communities where we live and work is deeply ingrained in our culture.
+At Equinor, making a positive difference in the communities where we live and work is deeply ingrained in our culture.

 Through company sponsorships and donations, we support various organizations that are bettering communities and improving the lives of the people in those communities.
 Our sponsorships focus on supporting talented young people in sport, culture and education, and helping them to become the Heroes of Tomorrow.

-Statoil also encourages employee giving through our US Employee Volunteer and Matching Grant programs.
-Employees are able to live the Statoil values by donating their time or financial resources to local nonprofit organizations dedicated to Community/Social Services, STEM Education, Environment, or Health.
-Statoil doubles the impact of employee giving by matching the financial donations, as well as making donations to a qualified organization for every hour an employee volunteers.
+Equinor also encourages employee giving through our US Employee Volunteer and Matching Grant programs.
+Employees are able to live the Equinor values by donating their time or financial resources to local nonprofit organizations dedicated to Community/Social Services, STEM Education, Environment, or Health.
+Equinor doubles the impact of employee giving by matching the financial donations, as well as making donations to a qualified organization for every hour an employee volunteers.